Taylor Walls Player Props: Rays vs. Orioles

 Taylor Walls At The Plate

-- Walls is hitting .211 with nine doubles, two triples, seven home runs and 27 walks.
+- Walls has nine doubles, two triples, seven home runs and 29 walks while batting .209.

-- He has hit a home run in 10.7% of his games this year, and 3.3% of his plate appearances.
+- In 10.5% of his games this season, he has homered, and 3.2% of his trips to the plate.

-- Walls has driven in a run in 16 games this year (28.6%), including three games with more than one RBI (5.4%).
-He has also driven in three or more of his team's runs in two contests.
+- Walls has driven in a run in 16 games this season (28.1%), including three games with more than one RBI (5.3%).
+He has also driven home three or more of his team's runs in two contests.

+- In 45.6% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (12.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.